 Copyright to The American Journal of Semiotics is held by the Semiotic Society of America.
 All rights and permissions requests are managed for the Society by the Philosophy Documentation Center.

 Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
 We only require appropriate acknowledgement of the original publication in The American Journal of Semiotics.

 Subscribers and authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose.
 No further permission is required.

 Permission is required to make more than 100 print copies of any item, or for any republication of the journal's content in any print or electronic coursepack, anthology, textbook, monograph, journal, reference work, database, web site, or other project.
 Contact the Philosophy Documentation Center for more information.

 Philosophy Documentation Center

 Attn: Rights & Permissions

 OPEN ACCESS DEPOSIT POLICY

-Twelve months after publication in Business Ethics Quarterly, authors may post a non-formatted version of their article as submitted to journal to open access web sites.
+Authors may post a non-edited, non-formatted version of their article as submitted to The American Journal of Semiotics to open access web sites.
 This means a non-edited version in a format that does not duplicate the look and feel of the journal (such as ASCII TXT, HTML, Word).
 We cannot grant permission for the use of an edited version for this purpose, or any file format that reproduces page images from the journal (such as TIF, PDF, JPEG).
-Posting a non-formatted version of the paper allows authors to make their work more widely known without asking a non-profit journal to bear the cost and risk of free distribution.
+Posting a non-edited, non-formatted version of the paper allows authors to make their work more widely known without asking a non-profit journal to bear the cost and risk of free distribution.

-Long term preservation of Business Ethics Quarterly in electronic format has been assured through PORTICO.
+Long term preservation of The American Journal of Semiotics in electronic format has been assured through PORTICO.